 After a very bitter three-year legal battle, the case was finally settled in 1972.
-The settlement allowed Dr. Cade and some other early partners to keep the majority of the rights while also giving the University of Florida a 20% stake in Gatorade profits going forward.
+The settlement allowed Dr. Cade and some other early partners to keep the majority of the rights, while also giving the University of Florida a 20% stake in Gatorade profits going forward.
 This is how the Gatorade Trust was born.

-Over the ensuing decades, the brand has experienced exponential growth and has gone through multiple owners.
+Over the ensuing decades, the brand has experienced exponential growth and has had multiple owners.
 In 1983, Quaker Oats purchased Gatorade's parent company, after a bidding war with Pillsbury, for $220 million.
 Quaker Oats was instrumental in first expanding the reach of the sports drink by bringing it across international borders to Canada, Asia, South America, Europe, and Australia.
 The international expansion proved quite fruitful, prompting double-digit sales growth.
 In 2001, PepsiCo bought Quaker Oats for $13 billion (Gatorade was Pepsi's primary acquisition target in the transaction).
 This acquisition gave Gatorade yet another new home, plus a nearly unlimited marketing budget and access to a distribution network that spanned 80 countries.

-As we all know, today, Gatorade is one of the most popular drinks and most famous brands in the world.
-Over the last 20 years, Gatorade has swallowed up more than 80% of the sports drink market and is now one of Pepsi Co's most valuable assets.
-Along the way, The University of Florida has benefited greatly from their 20% royalty-stake through the Gatorade Trust.
-It is estimated that since 1973, The Gatorade Trust has earned more than $150 million in royalties for the University of Florida.
-These royalties, which are tax free because the school is a non-profit, have allowed the school to invest in dozens of new research programs and to fund endeavors like the on-campus Genetics Institute.
-According to GatorSports.com, that 20-percent royalty stake equates to a roughly $12 million windfall every year for The University.
+As we all know, today Gatorade is one of the most popular drinks and most famous brands in the world.
+Over the last 20 years, Gatorade has swallowed up more than 80% of the sports drink market and is now one of PepsiCo's most valuable assets.
+Along the way, The University of Florida has benefited greatly from their 20% royalty stake through the Gatorade Trust.
+It is estimated that since 1973, The Gatorade Trust has earned more than $250 million in royalties for the University of Florida.
+These royalties, which are tax-free because the school is a non-profit organization, have allowed the school to invest in dozens of new research programs and to fund endeavors like the on-campus Genetics Institute.
+According to GatorSports.com, that 20% royalty stake provides an annual windfall of about $12 million for the University.

 Fun fact: Owning 20% of the royalties doesn't actually mean that The University of Florida gets an unlimited free supply of Gatorade for their athletes.
-Every year, the University spends $60,000 to purchase 21,000 gallons of Gatorade for its athletes to consume during practice, training and games.
+Every year, the University spends $60,000 to purchase 21,000 gallons of Gatorade for its athletes to consume during practice, training, and games.
 I wonder if that includes club sports like the competitive cheerleading squad?

-As for Dr. Robert Cade, once the bitter lawsuit was settled he actually didn't hold much of a grudge against The University of Florida.
+As for Dr. Robert Cade, once the bitter lawsuit was settled, he really didn't hold much of a grudge against The University of Florida.
 After personally cashing out an estimated $100 million from the $220 million Quaker Oats acquisition in 1983, Dr. Cade spent the remaining 25 years of his life as a professor emeritus of nephrology (study of the kidney) at the University.
 He was also instrumental in creating a philanthropic branch of Gatorade which today delivers thousands of free bottles to third world countries every year to help fight dehydration.
-Though he lived his entire life in the same six bedroom Gainesville house that he bought in 1965, Dr. Cade did use his wealth to indulge one unique passion: Rare vintage Studebaker automobiles.
+Though he lived his entire life in the same six bedroom Gainesville house he bought in 1965, Dr. Cade did use his wealth to indulge one unique passion: Rare vintage Studebaker automobiles.
 By the time Dr. Cade died in 2007, his collection contained more than 100 Studebakers.